-You may find that your baby is sleeping better by the time you finish maternity leave.
-If not and you’re still getting up several times a night, it can be difficult to feel ready for another working day.
+You may find that your baby is sleeping better by the time you finish parental leave.
+If not, and you are still getting up a lot in the night, it can be tough to feel ready for your working day.

-Some days will be better than others, and there are things you can do to make balancing your work and home life easier.
+Some days will be better than others, but there are things you can do to balance your work and home life.

-All employees have the legal right to request flexible working.
-You must have worked for the same employer for at least 26 weeks before you apply (these rules may be different in Northern Ireland).
+Flexible working is now the norm for lots of businesses and all employees have the legal right to request flexible working.
+You must have worked for the same employer for at least 26 weeks before you apply.
+(These rules may be different in Northern Ireland.)

-Your employer can refuse your application if they have a have a good business reason, but they must deal with your request ‘in a reasonable manner’.
+Your employer can refuse your request for flexible working if they have a good business reason, but they must deal with it ‘in a reasonable manner’.

 Visit Gov.UK to find out more.

-If you’re sleep deprived it can sometimes feel difficult to remember your own name, never mind what you have to do at work that day.
-Getting organised can help.
-Use a diary, set up automated reminders or make lists to aid your memory.
-Try to plan your day so you’re doing the toughest tasks when you’re feeling at your best (probably in the morning).
+If you are sleep deprived, it can sometimes be hard to think what your own name is, never mind what you have to do at work that day.
+It may sound obvious, but getting organised can help you feel more in control of your time.
+Use an app, calendar or diary to plan ahead.
+Make a note to update it at a certain time each week.
+Set up automated reminders or make lists to aid your memory.
+Try to plan your day so you are doing the toughest tasks when you are likely to be feeling at your best.

-Depending on their childcare arrangements, a lot of new mums are tempted to save their annual leave for days when their baby needs them.
-For example, when they need to get their vaccinations or if they are poorly.
-Or you may also be planning your first holiday as a family.
+A lot of new parents save their annual leave for days when their baby may need them.
+For example, when they need to get their vaccinations, or if they are poorly.
+You may also be planning your first trip away as a family.

 But if you are sleep deprived, it’s good to take a half day or a full day off every now and again if it’s possible, to have some time to yourself.